 A look at the weight of one size nine shoe.

-The Venture 7 is one of the most inexpensive shoes in this review and has decent performance on the trail.
+The Asics Venture 7 is one of the most inexpensive shoes in this review and has decent performance on the trail.
 While it isn't the best, it's a great option to consider if you simply want some protection and want to get out on the trail at a great price.
-It wins our Best Buy Award for its great value.
 For an even bigger discount, you may be able to find the previous season's colors on sale.

 Run out roads or get on less technical trails with the Asics Venture 7, our Best Buy award winner.